 Major Changes Currently Shaking Up the Physical Silver Market

 - A 5 to 6 month backlog of scrap silver waiting to be refined has built up at silver refineries around the country and the refineries have stopped allowing any further incoming shipments for the foreseeable future.
 This is causing almost all of America's largest wholesale dealers to HALT purchases of many categories of silver items.
 This suspension of purchasing affects categories like sterling silver flatware & tableware, scrap silver jewelry, US Wartime Nickels, 40% Silver Clad Halves, Foreign silver coins, industrial silver scrap and in some cases, pre-1965 US 90% Silver coins.
 This suspension of buying scrap silver by the major dealers, along with increasing processing & payment times, has trickled down to severely affect small and medium size silver dealers.
-We are doing our best to continue normal buying operations, but we are definitely being affected by the wide price gap in the Silver Spot price, (see next section).
+We are doing our best to continue normal buying operations, but we are definitely being affected by this as well as the wider price spread in the Silver Spot price, (see next section).

 So basically, both sides of the silver equation are being squeezed.